Is Bangkok really banning street food?

 (CNN)When news broke this week that Bangkok was reportedly planning to clear the streets of its beloved street food vendors, outrage broke out among fans of the city's famously cheap eats as the story racked up global headlines.

-Bangkok's governor, Wanlop Suwandee, was quoted by English daily The Nation as saying the city is now "working to get rid of the street vendors from all 50 districts of Bangkok and return the pavements to the pedestrians.
+It all started when the chief adviser to Bangkok's governor, Wanlop Suwandee, was quoted by English daily The Nation as saying the city is now "working to get rid of the street vendors from all 50 districts of Bangkok and return the pavements to the pedestrians.
 Yaowarat and Khao San Road will be our next goal in clearing out illegal vendors."

 Cue the backtracking.

-Government officials now say that while some areas will be cleared of street vendors in the name of public safety, they'll impose stricter rules on cleanliness and hygiene in other popular street food areas like Khao San Road and Yaowarat (Chinatown).
+"The Bangkok Metropolitan Administration is not banning street food in Khao San and Yaowarat roads, it's the opposite," he says.
+"It is supporting street food by implementing hygienic measures and organizing traffic around the areas."

+He did confirm the BMA has banned vendors on various walking paths, including those surrounding Siam Discovery, Siam Center and Silom.

-Should fans of Bangkok street food be worried?
+So what does it all mean for fans of Bangkok street food?

 Leela Punyaratabandhu, author of new book "Bangkok: Recipes and Stories from the Heart of Thailand" explains why the issue is so complicated.